Cleveland Clinic Lerner Research Institute Logo

 formB_out.dat: The output file corresponding to formB.dat

-ROC methodology is appropriate in situations where there are 2 possible "truth states" (i.e., diseased/normal, event/non-event, or some other binary outcome), "truth" is known for each case, and "truth" is determined independently of the diagnostic tests / predictor variables / etc. under study.
+ROC methodology is appropriate in situations where there are two possible "truth states" (i.e., diseased/normal, event/non-event, or some other binary outcome), "truth" is known for each case, and "truth" is determined independently of the diagnostic tests / predictor variables / etc. under study.

 In this subdirectory, you will find a number of programs (mostly in FORTRAN) used in ROC analysis.
 They are briefly described below, along with general guidelines to help you decide which program is most appropriate for your data.
 First, some basic terminology to help you make your decision (note that "disease" can be replaced with "condition" or "event"):